Cubic foot

 The cubic foot (symbol ft^{3} or cu ft) is an imperial and US customary (non-metric) unit of volume, used in the United States and the United Kingdom.
-It is defined as the volume of a cube with sides of one foot (0.3048 m) in length, or exactly 1 ft3, which is very close to 1/35 of a cubic metre).
+It is defined as the volume of a cube with sides of one foot (0.3048 m) in length, or exactly 1 ft3 (which differs by about 1% from 1/35 of a cubic metre, making that a suitable approximation in many cases).